 Increasing the bleaching time increased the whiteness grade score (Figure 4).
 The scores ranged from 1 (brown), 2 (yellowish brown), 3 (yellow), 4 (yellowish white), and 5 (white).
 The highest color occurred at a bleaching time of 1.5 h, which was 4.5 (white).
-Cycles 1 and 2 of cooking had the same tendency: an increase in the whiteness score in the whiteness score.
-The results showed that the use of peracetic actual was able to reduce the color from yellow to white.
+Cycles 1 and 2 of cooking had the same tendency: an increase in the whiteness scoreuntil a bleaching time of 1.5 h and then a decrease in the whiteness score.
+The results showed that the use of peracetic acid was able to reduce the color from yellow to white.
 The improvement in whiteness was sustained for the production of high brightness paper (+96% of ISO) [28].

 An increased bleaching time could increase the brightness of the pulp.
 This was presumably because the longer the bleaching time, the more perfectly the lignin oxidation process, especially in oxidizing the chromophore.
 This results in a great deal of lignin being released, marked by a decrease in the permanganate number.
-The longer bleaching time made the H2O2 solution more really.
-The bleached reaction species of alkaline hydrogen peroxide are hydroperoxy anions HOO.
-The decomposition intermediates, such as hydroxyl HO• and superoxide anion O2-• radicals, have generally undesirable influence in bleaching processes [16].
+The longer bleaching time made the H_2O_2 solution more reactive.
+The bleached reaction species of alkaline hydrogen peroxide are hydroperoxy anions HOO-.
+The decomposition intermediates, such as hydroxyl HO• and superoxide anion O_2 -• radicals, have generally undesirable influence in bleaching processes [16].
 The mechanism process involves the hydrogen peroxide-oxidized non-phenolic units of lignin through the release of one electron and forms a cation radical that then decomposes chemically.
 Lignin consists of 90% non-phenolic units.
-The phenol lignin unit can be oxidized by alkali into a light-absorbing structure, resulting in lower optical properties [22].
+The phenol lignin unit can be oxidized by alkali into a light-absorbing structure, resulting in lower optical properties [29].
 Peracetic acid can react as electrophiles and also nucleophiles [30].
-As an electrophile, it attacks the phenolic and non-phenolic lignin structures while the nucleophile secondary reaction focuses on the carbonyl structure.
-The open aromatic rings will make oxidized lignin more hydrophilic, contributing to its solubilization in the bleaching liquor [31] Patel et al. [26] reported that bleaching times of 1 and 2 h in jute using peracetate had no significant effect on whiteness degree.
+As an electrophile, it attacks the phenolic and non-phenolic lignin structures while the nucleophilic secondary reaction focuses on the carbonyl structure.
+The open aromatic rings will make oxidized lignin more hydrophilic, contributing to its its solubilization in the bleaching liquor [31] Patel et al. [26] reported that bleaching times of 1 and 2 h in jute using peracetate had no significant effect on whiteness degree.